electricbookworks/electric-book-workflow/guide/02-setting-up.md

     *   `_config.yml`: Edit the values there for your Jekyll setup.
 The comments will guide you.
     *   `index.md`: Replace our template text with your own.
 Usually, a link to each book is useful, e.g. `[Space Potatoes](space-potatoes)`.
     *   `README.md`: Replace our template text with any notes your collaborators might need to know about your series.
 (The README file is usually only read in the context of editing the files in your folder/repo.)
-1. In `_data`, edit the `meta.yml` file, filling in your series info and info about at least your first book.
-The most important thing is to change the key 'book-template' to the folder name (or slug) you use for the book files.
-E.g. `space-potatoes` for your book *Space Potatoes*.
-(Jekyll will use that metadata, using Liquid tags, when constructing your book.)
-1. Rename the `book-template` folder with the slug of your book's title (e.g. `space-potatoes`).
+1. Optionally, rename the `book` folder with a one-word, lowercase version of your book's title (e.g. `space-potatoes`).
 Use only lowercase letters and no spaces.
 If you're creating more than one book, make a folder for each book.
+1. In `_data`, edit the `meta.yml` file, filling in your series info and info about at least your first book.
 1. Inside a book's folder, add a markdown file for each piece of your book, e.g. one file per chapter.
 Our template contains files we consider minimum requirements for most books: a cover, a title page, a copyright page, a contents page, and a chapter.
 1. Inside each book's folder, store images in the `images` folder.
 Add a `cover.jpg` image of your book's front cover there, too.
 1. In the `_themes/classic/css` folder, edit the values in `print.scss`, `web.scss` and `epub.scss`.